Denture Appointment Steps

 Step 3: Wax Try-in

 The third step of the denture process is the wax try-in.
-Only our Select and Elite denture packages come with this option.
+Only our complete new or replacement denture packages come with this option.
 This is not offered for immediate dentures because when teeth are present you are not able to try in the wax plates to assess the appearance of the denture.
 To prepare for this step, the lab technician will use the denture teeth he/she feels that are the best fit for your anatomy.
 This is based off of your bite registration, the size of your mouth, and how much or how little of the gums/teeth should show when smiling or talking.
 Once this is completed, the technician will insert these plates and have you evaluate to ensure you are please with the denture esthetically.
 We are not concerned with the fit at this appointment, just the shape, length, width, and color of the teeth chosen for your denture.
 If during this appointment you have any concerns with the appearance, you must make the lab technician and the assistant aware.
 Once the denture is processed, no changes can be made.

 Step 4: Delivery